 A One-Time Procedure to Treat Cellulite

-To truly make a dent – no pun intended! – in reducing the appearance of cellulite on your skin, consider a one-time treatment with BodyTite.
-BodyTite is a radio frequency powered form of liposuction that achieves great skin tightening results.
-Dr. Mark Peters, the board-certified plastic surgeon at the NuBody Concepts Memphis practice, has found innovative ways to utilize BodyTite to target cellulite in women.
+To truly make a dent – no pun intended! – in reducing the appearance of cellulite on your skin, consider a one-time non-surgical skin tightening treatment, a radio frequency powered form of liposuction that achieves great skin tightening results.
+Dr. Mark Peters, the board-certified plastic surgeon at the NuBody Concepts Memphis practice, has found innovative ways to utilize the BodyTite technology to target cellulite in women.
 For these efforts, he recently won First Place in the InMode Expert Clinician Awards Program.

 BodyTite attacks fat cells, and specifically those connective tissue strands that hold down the skin and can cause dimpling.
 Visit our Before and After Gallery for Cellulite to view NuBody Concepts patients who received this treatment.